Thompson Sampling via Fine-Tuning of LLMs: Introduction

 While acquisition function maximization has been made tractable in high-dimensional Euclidean spaces---through projection to lower dimensions \citep{wang2016bayesian, kirschner2019adaptive} or local optimization \citep{eriksson2019scalable}---it remains a fundamental challenge in large unstructured discrete domains, where the absence of gradients precludes efficient search.
 Yet, such spaces are of high scientific and economic relevance.
 Notable examples include the space of amino acid sequences \citep{jumper2021highly, liu2023deep} and the space of valid code for quantum circuits \citep{javadiabhari2024quantumcomputingqiskit, vishwakarma2024qiskit}.
 Note that with 20 amino acids and a maximum sequence length of $100$, the search space already exceeds the number of atoms in the observable universe.

 In this work, we scale Bayesian optimization to large unstructured discrete spaces by instantiating Thompson Sampling as fine-tuning of large language models (\gptsft{}, see Figure~\ref{fig:method_overview}).
 Our approach builds on Variational Bayesian Optimistic Sampling (\vbos{}), established by \citeauthor{o2021variational} \citeyearpar{o2021variational}, but introduces a key distinction: instead of optimizing toward the posterior probability of maximality starting from a uniform policy, we initialize it with a prompt-conditioned pre-trained LLM, and gradually adapt it toward the posterior.
 By treating generated proposals as Thompson samples, \gptsft{} avoids intractable acquisition function maximization.
 Our contributions are: \begin{enumerate} \item We improve the cumulative regret bound of exact \vbos{} from $\smash{\textstyle \tilde{\mathcal O}(\sqrt{T|X|})}$ to $\smash{\textstyle \tilde {\mathcal O}(\sqrt{T \gamma^T})}$, accounting for reward correlation across the search space $X$ through the maximal information gain $\gamma^T$, and generalize the bound to cover approximate (e.g., gradient-based) \vbos{}. \item Our novel regret bound motivates policy initialization according to pre-training \& context as well as deliberate fine-tuning to the posterior PoM, resulting in the \gptsft{} algorithm. \item We validate our method on FAQ response refinement, protein optimization, and quantum circuit design.
-Across all settings, \gptsft{} finds much better solutions than \ug{}, \pg{}, {\ac{} and \sac{}}. \end{enumerate}
+Within a collection of methods covering Bayesian optimization, reinforcement learning, as well as evolutionary search, ToSFiT exhibits state-of-the-art performance. \end{enumerate}